 • Not ideal for large batches

 In terms of slimline hand grinders, this ceramic Japanese model is a cut above anything else we tested.
-It’s both light and strong with plenty of grind settings (12 in total), which are selected by twisting the accessible locking nut.
+It’s light and strong with 12 grind settings, which are selected by twisting the accessible locking nut.
 Each ‘click’ alters the grind level by 37 microns, giving you great levels of control and precision.

 It was easy to use and quick to produce reliable results – around a minute for even-textured grounds, which is just enough time to make grinding a pleasure rather than a chore.
 Plus, the Porlex Tall II is an improvement on the older model, the Porlex I, because it can grind around 1.3 times more coffee with the same number of rotations.

 The capacity is small, which is worth bearing in mind if you want to make large batches of coffee.
-It’s a bit tricky to clean – you’ll need to dismantle it first – but a big plus of the ceramic element is that it’s never going to rust.
+You’ll also need to dismantle the grinder to clean it, but a big plus of the ceramic element is that it’s never going to rust.

 Hario Mini Mill Plus